dwhinham/mt32-pi/README.md

   **A:** Your keyboard is probably sending note data on **channel 1**, but by default, on power-up the MT-32 is set to receive on MIDI **channels 2-10**.
 Check your keyboard's documentation to see if you can change the transmit channel.
 If this isn't possible, [see this wiki page](https://github.com/dwhinham/mt32-pi/wiki/MIDI-channel-assignment) for more information on how to reassign the emulated MT-32's channels.
 - **Q:** I'm getting sound distortion and/or the power LED on my Raspberry Pi is blinking - why?
   **A:** It's possible that the Pi is not receiving enough power.
 Try swapping the USB cable being used to power the Pi, or try another power supply.
 Check the [Raspberry Pi power supply page] for recommended power supply specifications.
+- **Q:** I'm trying to switch between very large (>200MB) SoundFonts and received an error message/crash - what's wrong?
+  **A:** This is probably due to memory fragmentation.
+When using a Raspberry Pi with a lower amount of RAM such as the Pi 3A+ (512MB), the memory allocator may struggle to find enough free contiguous space after unloading a large SoundFont and attempting to load another one.
+This is a difficult problem to solve, but may be improved in the future.
+For now, stick to smaller SoundFonts, avoid switching between large ones, or choose a Pi with more RAM.
 - **Q:** Why don't I see any video output on my HDMI-connected monitor or television?
 Has the Pi has failed to boot?
   **A:** This is completely normal - `mt32-pi` is designed to run headless and therefore there is no video output.
 For troubleshooting purposes, it's possible to compile `mt32-pi` with HDMI debug logs enabled, but these builds will hang on a Raspberry Pi 4 if **no** HDMI display is attached due to a quirk of the Pi 4 and Circle.
 Hence, for regular use, video output is disabled.
 - **Q:** What happened to the old `mt32-pi` project that was based on a minimal Linux distro built with Buildroot?